EdmundBenedict/lordcephei.github.io/pages/cl_lmf.md

     --optbas[:sort][:spec=name[,rs][,e][,l=###]...]
-                     Operates the program in a special mode to optimize the total energy wrt in the basis set. lmf makes several band passes (not generating the output density or adding to the save file), varying selected parameters belonging to tokens RSMH= and EH= to miniminize the total energy wrt in these parameters.
+                     Operates the program in a special mode to optimize the total energy wrt parameters in the basis set. lmf makes several band passes (not generating the output density or adding to the save file), varying selected parameters belonging to tokens RSMH= and EH= to minimize the total energy wrt these parameters.
                      Either the smoothing radius [,rs] or the energy [,e] must be selected for optimization (you can select both).
 Select which l quantum numbers whose parameters